 In general, avoid using artificial substrates.
 Instead a mixture of soil and sand, or reptile sand is a better option.
 Construction sand needs to be avoided since it is quite rough and can cause impaction.
 You can also use slate pieces or flat stones as substrates.

 Even kitchen rolls and tissue papers can be a good option as a substrate.
 Here’s some helpful information on substrates and cleaning the tank.

 7. Overexposure to UV is to blame for the Darkening

 Many people use a UVA+UVB lamp as a heat source for pet leopard geckos.
-However, leopard geckos do not bask as much as bearded dragons, for example.
+However, leopard geckos do not bask (here is why) like bearded dragons, for example.